pkg-id/goval/README.md

 # Goval

-Goval is a powerful and easy-to-use library that provides a set of functions for validating various types of data in Go programming language.
-This library is designed to simplify the process of data validation and reduce the likelihood of errors and vulnerabilities in applications.

-## Design

-The Engineering Design behind this package can be accessed in `DESIGN.md`.
+**Goval** or **Go Validator** is a package for value validation in Go.

+The objective of this package is to provide a simple and easy-to-use validation library for Go that is easy to integrate into existing projects, and easy for developers to use.
+The package should be easy to extend and should provide a simple way to add custom validators, with no magic happening behind the scenes to make it easy to understand and debug as well.

+This package is designed to enhance the capabilities of the Go function as a first-class citizen.
+That means everything in this package is built using function composition.
+Each validation rule is a simple function that can be chained ( composed) together to create complex validation logic.
+This package is also designed to avoid using reflection as much as possible and is safe for concurrent use.

+> The package is still under development and requires more validation rules to be implemented.
+If you would like to
+> contribute to this project, your contributions would be greatly appreciated.
+To contribute, simply fork the project and
+> send us a pull request.
+Although there is no formal format for contributing at the moment, we would appreciate it if you
+> could provide a good explanation with your pull request.

 ## Features

----

-- Validate strings, numbers, dates, structs, and more
-- Customizable error messages and validation rules
+- Composable Validation Rule
 - Lightweight and easy to integrate with any Go application
-- Built-in support for validating structs
+- Support Generics
+- No Reflection
+- Concurrent Safe

 ## Install

----

 Use go get

 ```shell
 go get github.com/pkg-id/goval
 ```

 Then, import to your own code

 ```go
 import "github.com/pkg-id/goval"
 ```